Luís de Menezes Bragança: Activism

 Menezes Bragança was a staunch advocate for the cause of Konkani.
 In 1914, he began a campaign in defence of the language in O Heraldo, urging its development.
 In this, he received the wide support of the Goan intelligentsia.
 He advocated the impartation of primary school education in Konkani, and blamed the Portuguese authorities' preoccupation with denationalisation of the Goan people for its failure to encourage the language.
 Menezes Bragança championed the cause of the less privileged sections of Goan society.
 In 1933, with the coming to power of the Estado Novo regime headed by António de Oliveira Salazar in Portugal, he placed himself at the head of the anti-colonialist movement in Goa.
 After the promulgation of the racist Portuguese Colonial Act in 1930, he proposed a resolution at the Legislative council in Panjim on 3 July of the same year.
 The resolution upheld the right of self-determination for Goans from the Portuguese rule, and was duly adopted.
 Menezes Bragança was the first person to call for an independent Goa and as such, was generally hailed as the "father of Goan unrest".
 His brother-in-law, Tristão de Bragança Cunha, was also a prominent Indian nationalist.

-Associations
+Political career

-Menezes Bragança held many high positions in various organisations during his lifetime.
-He was elected President of the Municipality of Ilhas, leader of the elected Opposition in the Government Council and Legislative Assembly, President of the Provincial Congress of Goa (1921) and Portuguese India's delegate to the Colonial Conference held in Lisbon in 1924.
-He was a member of an eminent elite cultural organisation, Instituto Vasco da Gama.
+Between 1910 and 1913, Menezes Bragança served as the president of the Ilhas municipality.
+Following the establishment of a republican regime in Portugal, a liberal administrator, Dr. Conceicao de Cost, arrived in Goa as Governor and appointed Bragança as his administrative assistant.
+He was also an active member of the Provincial Congress Goa organization and served as the president of its fourth Congress in 1921.
+In 1924, he participated as the representative of Portuguese India at a colonial conference held in Lisbon.
+Later, in 1929, he attended the national session of the Hindustan Congress in the city of Lahore, where he held discussions with various Indian political leaders.
+He was also a member of an eminent elite cultural organisation, Instituto Vasco da Gama.